TomasPavlovicPavlo/PMI-80/README.md

 ![PMI-80](img/PMI-80_replica_1.JPEG)

-The template for this replica was educational single-board computer from former Czechoslovakian republic produced in the 80s by Tesla company.
+The template for this replica was an educational single-board computer from the former Czechoslovakian Republic produced in the 80s by Tesla company.
 I tried to use as many original Tesla parts as possible.
-The keyboard used in original was modified calculator keyboard from OKU-205.
-It is not possible to obtain it so I designed my own keyboard from two PCB, bottom with switches and top as a overlay.
-The replica also contains original MONITOR software.
-THe power supply must provide tree voltages +5V, -5V and +12V which is common for 8080 designs.
+The keyboard used in the original was a modified calculator keyboard from OKU-205.
+It is not possible to obtain it so I designed my own keyboard from two PCBs, bottom with switches and top as an overlay.
+The replica also contains the original MONITOR software.
+The power supply must provide tree voltages +5V, -5V and +12V which is common for 8080 designs.

 ## Table of contents